JormanPzC/playwright-python-ui-automated-calendar-tests/README.md

 ### Detail of the tests report
 ![Detail of the tests report](images/html-report-test-detail.png)

-## Activated generation of detailed screenshots
+## Activate generation of detailed screenshots
 To generated screenshots of each key part of the tests go to **pom/data/constants.py** and replace the value False for True of the **FULL_SCREENSHOT** variable.
 Then after a run of the tests go to the **pom/screenshots** to see the generated screenshots.

 ## Project status